itsSanzo/fizzbuzz/README.md

-READ ME!
-I'm just a coding kata exercise
+# Fizzbuzz (coding kata)

+A classic coding kata for Ruby practice :)!